medford-group/bdqm-vip/project_descriptions/machine_learning-iron_interface.md

 the data is located in the `data` folder in the top level of this github repository named `iron_data.traj` and `iron_validation.traj`

+There are many options for software to train these neural networks.
+The two best packages I am aware of are [Simple\_NN](https://github.com/medford-group/SIMPLE-NN.git) and [Schnetpack](https://github.com/atomistic-machine-learning/schnetpack).
+These are both academic software packages, and as such are hard to use.
+However, an example directory for running each can be found in the `scripts` folder in this repository.

+A paper by Behler explaining how this style of neural network force field works is below in the "Relevant Literature" section

 ## Midterm goal:

 By the midterm you should be able to generate a neural network model with accuracy comparable to the accuracy already achieved in the group (see above).